 If you are considering a visit to Minnesota for a fishing trip and are unfamiliar with the area, some of the major cities in Minnesota include Bemidji, Fergus Falls, Duluth, International Falls, Marshall, Willmar, Minneapolis, Rochester, Albert Lea, St Cloud and others scattered across MN, some with fishing opportunities nearby.
 To enhance your fishing experience, you may want to hire a local guide.
 Click here for a list of Minnesota fishing guides.

 Fishing reports, by state.

 Tell us about local fishing reports for MN.

-If you are aware of a website which offers valuable reports for Minnesota fishing, please submit the website information for possible listing on this page.
+If you are aware of a website which offers valuable reports for Minnesota fishing, please contact us with details.